 The results indicate that static analysis of requirements specifications can detect syntactic defects, and do it early in the lifecycle.
 More importantly, these syntactic defects can be used as the basis for generating test cases that will identify defects once the software application has been developed, much later in the lifecycle.
 The requirements specification defects identified by this method were not found by senior testers.
 Half of the software defects found by this method were not found by senior testers.
-Half of the minutes to identify a defect as compared to 72.27 minutes for a senior tester.
+And this method took on average 8.4 minutes to identify a defect as compared to 72.27 minutes for a senior tester.
 So the method is efficient enough to be used in addition to testing activities already in place.